gap-packages/intpic/README.md

 IntPic is free software you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-For details, see the file 'GPL' in the 'etc' directory of the GAP distribution or see the FSF's own site.
+For details, see the file `GPL` distributed as part of this package or see the FSF's own site.